|Semester 2, 2021 Online|

 This course forms a mandatory coursework component for the Bachelor of Science (Astronomical and Space Sciences).
 The course provides an in-depth introduction to planetary and space sciences, including the results of space exploration of the Solar system and the discovery and characterisation of planets and planetary systems orbiting stars other than the Sun.

 This course introduces planetary science, the study of our planetary system and others.
 Topics covered in this course include Physical Processes in the Solar System, The Terrestrial Planets, The Jovian Worlds, Minor Bodies of the Solar System, and The Formation of Planetary Systems.
 Additional topics develop scientific skills through the use of assignments.
-Mt Kent Observatory is also made available via remote access to students enrolled in this course, to provide an opportunity for learning practical skills used in astronomical and space sciences.

 On completion of this course, students should be able to: